Assistant Professor of Finance

 Mutual Funds, Exchange-Traded Funds, Over-the-Counter Markets, Municipal Bonds, Information Asymmetry

 Abstract: This paper explores a new channel through which exchange-traded funds (ETFs) can affect underlying asset prices.
-In over-the-counter markets, daily disclosure of ETF portfolio holdings increases pre-trade price transparency and thereby retail investors' bargaining power.
+In over-the-counter markets, daily disclosure of ETF portfolio holdings increases price transparency and thereby retail investors' bargaining power.
 I show that ETF-held municipal bonds have significantly lower dealer markups than observationally similar non-ETF-held bonds.
-This effect cannot be explained by selection or ETFs' own trading activity.
-Rather, ETF disclosure quality is associated with lower retail markups by up to 30 basis points.
-In the primary market, when municipalities have outstanding ETF-held bonds, their new issues have lower yields and smaller price dispersion.
+This effect cannot be explained by bond selection or ETFs' own trading activity.
+Rather, ETFs' disclosure of end-of-day bond pricing is associated with lower retail markups by 5-9 basis points.

 Semi-finalist for the 2022 FMA Best Paper in Investments